h0uter/smflow/README.md

   <!-- <h3 align="center">humid</h3> -->

   <p align="center">
-    Git submodule flow (<b>smflow</b>) is a lightweight toolset and set of Git hooks designed to make working with Git submodules significantly easier.
+    Git Submodule Flow (<b>smflow</b>) is a lightweight toolset and set of Git hooks designed to make working with Git submodules significantly easier.
 It helps keep submodules in sync with the parent repository, enabling a "virtual monorepo" workflow — without giving up the benefits of repository modularity.
     <!-- <br /> -->
     <!-- <a href="https://h0uter.github.io/smflow"><strong>Explore the docs »</strong></a> -->
     <!-- <br /> -->